cognitect/transit-js/README.md

 langugages cannot be conveyed to JavaScript.

-In order to preserve value semantics between other systems and JavaScript, transit-js embraces and extends the proposed [ECMAScript Edition 6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) specifications for [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
+In order to preserve value semantics between other systems and JavaScript transit-js supports a larger range of scalar values than JSON.
+In addition, to support rich indexing transit-js embraces and extends the proposed [ECMAScript Edition 6](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts) specifications for [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)